Goal

 Variables

 The Variables section defines the fields your agent collects from each lead during the conversation.
 As the agent talks, it extracts these values from what the lead says and stores them on the lead record.
+Each variable has these properties:

 Below are common variables used to qualify a lead: